DanielaValentino/GitProject/README.md

 - clear
 >To clear the shell window.

 # **Git/github**

+- git config --global user.name ""
+>For personal configuration of username.  *Ex.* git config --global user.name "Example Name"

+- git config --global user.email
+>To configurate the personal email.  *Ex.*  git config --global user.email "example@gmail.com"

 - git init
->Is used to initialize a repository.
+>Is used to initialize a repository.  *Ex. git init example*

 - git clone
->Command to clone an existent repository. *Ex.* git clone -url-
+>Command to clone an existent repository. *Ex.* git clone - url -

 - git add
 >You can add a file to a repository. *Ex.* add README.md

 - git diff
->To see the changes not yet staged.
+>To see the changes not yet staged.  *Ex.* git diff

 - git commit
 >This command is used to commit chages.